 OVI / DUI Lawyer For Bexley, Ohio

-If you are a Bexley resident charged with DUI/OVI in a central Ohio court, or if you have to go to court for a DUI/OVI in Bexley, you may feel like you are in the dark.
-Like most people, you have probably never had a reason to research DUI/OVI, so you don’t know much about it.
-When a person is charged with DUI/OVI, he or she suddenly becomes very interested in the potential punishments, the possible, defenses, and the court process.
+The Dominy Law Firm represents clients charged with OVI / DUI in Bexley, Ohio.
+If you are a Bexley resident charged with DUI / OVI in a central Ohio court, or if you have to go to court for a DUI / OVI in Bexley, you may feel like you are in the dark.
+Like most people, you have probably never had a reason to research DUI / OVI, so you don’t know much about it.
+When a person is charged with DUI / OVI, he or she suddenly becomes very interested in the potential punishments, the possible, defenses, and the court process.

 This website will shed some light on your situation.
 The topics mentioned above, and many more, are discussed in the pages of this site.
 To learn more, you may want to start with the general DUI/OVI page and then continue with other pages discussing individual topics.
-You may also want to read the book ‘I Was Charged With DUI/OVI – Now What?!’
-You can purchase the book from bookstores online, or you can download the e-book for free here.Going To Court For Bexley DUI / OVI Cases
+You may also want to read the ‘Ohio DUI / OVI Guide’.
+You can purchase the guide from bookstores online, or you can download the e-book for free here.Going To Court For Bexley DUI / OVI Cases

 With a population of about 14,000, Bexley is considered a city and has its own police department, fire department, and court.
 As Bexley is an enclave of Columbus and located completely within Franklin County, there are four law enforcement agencies with a presence in the Bexley area.
 Those agencies are the Bexley Police Department, the Columbus Division of Police, the Ohio State Highway Patrol, and the Franklin County Sheriff’s Office.
 All of those agencies write tickets for OVI.